 Compost your corpse

 A Swedish company called Promessa has developed a way to turn a corpse into compost material through a very simple and sustainable method.

 The body is freeze-dried, then submerged in liquid nitrogen.
 Following this, the body is exposed to thunderous sound waves which cause it to break down into a fine white powder.
 This powder is full of lots of nutrients for plants to thrive off, making it a perfect for planting a tree, shrub or garden.

 Mushroom burial suit

 According to Lee, these mushrooms are specially trained to break down and convert dead human tissue and pass the resulting nutrients through the soil to provide sustenance to the nearby trees.
-By being buried in this “spore suit”, a person could be sure that their final act would be a most earthly one; feeding the forest with their own remains.
+By being buried in this "spore suit", a person can be sure that their final act will be an earthly one; feeding the forest with their own remains.